• Latest

 Can you walk around Oxford University?
 Yes, it is possible to walk around Oxford University.

-The campus is accessible to the general public and has no walls or gates.
+The campus is accessible to the general public without walls or gates.
 Nevertheless, many places are closed to students and faculty exclusively.

 Can you visit Oxford University for free?

 Yes, Oxford University is free to visit.
-The institution provides a variety of free walking tours that cover the campus’s major attractions.
+The institution provides various free walking tours covering the campus’s major attractions.
 More information is available on the university’s website.

 What can you do for free in Oxford a day?